 Males begin to lose their stripes as they start to mature.
 This is because juvenile males disguise themselves as females avoiding any jealous behavior from adult males.

-Nyala antelopes have small hooves for their body size.
-As they walk, the hind feet step into the position where the front feet have just been—known as registering and reducing the amount of noise made with each step.
+Nyala antelopes have tiny hooves for their body size.
+As they walk, the hind feet step into the position where the front feet have just been known as registering and reducing the amount of noise made with each step.

-The bases of the back of a nyala’s ears are white, as is the underside of the fluffy tail, which is raised when the animal takes fright.
+The bases of the back of the ears are white, as is the underside of the fluffy tail, which is raised when the animal takes fright.

-The fluffy tail acts as a ‘follow me’ symbol to the following young.
+The fluffy tail acts as a ‘follow me’ symbol to the young.

 The whitetail’s flash also provides a stark target to a predator, but as soon as the Nyala stops, the tail is dropped, and the predator’s focus is lost.

-The same is true of the nyala pursuit, where much patience is required.
+The same applies to the Nyala pursuit, where much patience is required.

 The thicket habitat of the Nyala provides an ideal cover for the calves when they are born.